AmarDange/Archana-Bazaar/README.md

 -   GitHub - to save and store the code pushed from Git.
 -   GitPod - using GitPod terminal to commit to Git and push to GitHub.
 -   [Microsoft Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used for resizing images and editing photos for the      website.
--   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.

 ## Testing